-\Note: This review originally appeared in the March issue of the magazine.
+\Note: This review was originally featured in the January 2014 issue of the magazine.

-Note: This review first appeared in the March issue of the magazine.
+Note: This review was originally featured in the February 2014 issue of the magazine

-Note: This review originally appeared in the March 2013 issue of the magazine.
+Note: This article was originally featured in the January 2014 issue of the magazine.

-This computer case roundup was taken from the February 2013 issue of the magazine.
+Note: This review was originally featured in the January 2014 issue of the magazine.

 Cooler Master has unveiled the NovaTouch TKL mechanical keyboard an Pax East.
 Maximum PC’s Jimmy Thang was able to see the new keyboard that features a silicon-based injection around the mechanical key switches.

 If you have been looking for a mouse that will let you shoot the wings off of a fly, then Logitech’s G502 Proteus Core gaming mouse might be the one for you.
 Maximum PC’s Jimmy Thang got to see the Proteus Core, which features a 12,000DPI sensor, up close and personal at PAX East.

 HyperX is showing off its HyperX Cloud headset at PAX East.
 A division of Kingston, HyperX has added quite a few interesting features to this headset which Maximum PC’s Jimmy Thang was able to learn about.

 A 4K gaming laptop and the Aorus X7 gaming notebook